 What’s not to be proud of?

 Are they cocky?
 Well, yeah.
 But there’s more to it than that.
 It’s complicated.
 And complicated people are often the most interesting ones.
-I’ll generalise her by saying that when it comes to work, the people of Argentina are not interested in being lawyers and accountants.
+I’ll generalize her by saying that when it comes to working, the people of Argentina are not interested in being lawyers and accountants.
 They want to be painters, scholars, musicians, and movie stars.

-Argentines are either deep or shallow, depending on how you look at it.
+Argentines are either deep or shallow, depending on how you look at them.
 The proof is in the pudding: the country boasts the highest density of psychologists in the world (per capita).

 And despite the natural beauty of the people, plastic surgery is big business.
 Shallow?
 Or practical?

 I always found Argentines to be curious, friendly, and funny.
 The culture of cheek-kissing and hugging, while a little disconcerting at first, helps bond friendships.
 In fact, friendships are so important that the entire country celebrates Friend’s Day (Dia del Amigo).